-As National Apprenticeship Week begins, Howard Grosvenor, Chartered Occupational Psychologist and Director of Professional Services for international assessment specialist cut-e, looks at how German companies are selecting apprentices by supporting candidates to identify and apply for the right programme.
+As National Apprenticeship Week begins, Howard Grosvenor, Chartered Occupational Psychologist and Director of Professional Services for international assessment specialist Aon's Assessment Solutions, looks at how German companies are selecting apprentices by supporting candidates to identify and apply for the right programme.

 The UK Government is taking active steps to create a “world class apprenticeship system”, in order to strengthen the economy, deliver the skills that employers need and give young people a viable alternative to university.